Franz Wagner: Orlando Magic (2021–present)

 Wagner was selected with the eighth pick in the 2021 NBA draft by the Orlando Magic.
 He and fellow lottery pick Jalen Suggs signed with the Magic on August 3.
 Wagner posted his first NBA double-double with a career-high 11 rebounds and 14 points as well as 6 assists on December 18 against the Brooklyn Nets.
 On December 27, 2021, Wagner put up a career-high 38 points in a 127–110 loss to the Milwaukee Bucks.
 Wagner was named the NBA Eastern Conference Rookie of the Month for games played in December.
-Wagner's second NBA double-double occurred on January 12, 2022 against the Washington Wizards when he upped his career-high assist plateau from 6 to 10 and added 14 points.
+Wagner's second NBA double-double occurred on January 12, 2022, against the Washington Wizards when he upped his career-high assist plateau from 6 to 10 and added 14 points.
 This marked the first time a Magic rookie forward had ever posted 10 or more assists in a game.
 Following the 2021–22 NBA season he was named to the NBA All-Rookie First Team.

 On November 5, 2022, Wagner scored a season-high 31 points and recorded six assists in a 126–123 overtime loss to the Sacramento Kings.
 On December 29, he was suspended by the NBA for one game without pay due to coming off the bench during an altercation in a game against the Detroit Pistons the day before.
+Wagner finished his sophomore season averaging 18.6 points, 4.1 rebounds, and 3.5 assists per game.

+On April 27, 2024, Wagner recorded 34 points on 13-of-17 shooting, along with 13 rebounds to lift the Magic to a 112–89 victory in Game 4 as Orlando tied their First Round series with the Cleveland Cavaliers 2–2.

+On July 6, 2024, the Magic signed Wagner to a contract extension.
+On November 18, 2024, Wagner earned his first NBA Eastern Conference Player of the Week Award.
+On November 21, Wagner had a season-high 37 points, along with six rebounds, 11 assists, four steals and scored a game-winning three-pointer in a 119–118 victory against the Los Angeles Lakers.
+On December 6, Wagner put up 30 points, five rebounds, five assists, one steal, and one block in a 102–94 loss to the Philadelphia 76ers.
+He achieved his third-consecutive 30-point game for the second time in his career, joining Shaquille O'Neal and Tracy McGrady as the only players in Magic franchise history to score at least 30 points in at least three consecutive games multiple times.
+On December 7, 2024, it was announced that Wagner had suffered from a torn right oblique, an injury which teammate Paolo Banchero suffered earlier in the season.
+Wagner returned on January 23, 2025, scoring 20 points in a 101–79 loss against the Portland Trail Blazers.